The First Slam Dunk: Production

 On January 6, 2021, Inoue suddenly announced on his Twitter account that the movie was in production.
 Then, on August 13, 2021, Inoue was revealed to be the screenwriter and director of the film, along with other production staff members such as Yasuyuki Ebara as character designer/animation director and Naoki Miyahara, Katsuhiko Kitada, Toshio Ohashi, Yasuhiro Motoda, Fumihiko Suganuma, and Haruka Kamatani as sequence directors.

 On July 1, 2022, five new character posters were installed in theaters across Japan, where the release date of December 3, 2022 and the title The First Slam Dunk were officially announced.
 The official website of the film held interviews with multiple production staff members, where they shared their contribution to the film and Inoue's requests for the film.
 According to character designer/general animation director Yasuyuki Ebara, Inoue wanted the character designs to follow his recent illustrations shown in the new Slam Dunk Refurbished edition volumes released in 2018, instead of the older designs of the manga.
-The film's art director Kazuo Ogura and color designer Shiori Furusyo stated that Inoue wanted to express the world of the manga moving and, therefore, he generally wanted to use desaturated colors.
+The film's art director Kazuo Ogura and color designer Shiori Furusyo stated that Inoue wanted the movie to specifically feel as if the manga itself is in motion; therefore, he generally wanted a light and desaturated color palette.
+In addition, to make the backgrounds more manga-like, they had to look more hand-drawn and less realistic.
 Also, they mentioned that the movie was a blend of 3DCG for the basketball scenes and hand-drawn 2D animation for daily life scenes.
 Therefore, the film tries to bring the best of both worlds.

 On that note, CG director Daiki Nakazawa stated the same thing, but mentioned that there are some 2D basketball scenes where the animators used the motion capture for reference to portray basketball movements with much realism as possible.
 The movie, also, used the assistance of professional basketball players to review how the game was depicted.